 Fees payable by HSBC's associated pension schemes to PwC

 2017 2016 2015

 \$000 \$000 \$000

 Audit of HSBC's associated pension schemes 260 208 352

 Audit related assurance services 4 4 5

 Year ended 31 Dec 264 212 357

-- The 2016 audit fees payable amount includes \$4.2m related to the prior year audit in respect of overruns.
+The 2016 audit fees payable amount includes \$4.2m related to the prior year audit in respect of overruns.
 Fees payable to PwC for the statutory audit of the consolidated financial statements of HSBC and the separate financial statements of HSBC Holdings.
-They include amounts payable - for services relating to the consolidation returns of HSBC Holdings' subsidiaries which are clearly identifiable as being in support of the Group audit opinion.
+They include amounts payable 2 For services relating to the consolidation returns of HSBC Holdings' subsidiaries which are clearly identifiable as being in support of the Group audit opinion.
+Fees payable for the statutory audit of the financial statements of HSBC's subsidiaries, including the 2017 and 2016 changes in scope and additional procedures performed due to the 3 technology systems and data access controls matter as described on page 166.

-Fees payable for the statutory audit of the financial statements of HSBC's subsidiaries, including the 2017 and 2016 changes in scope and additional procedures performed due to the 3 technology systems and data access controls matter as described on page 210. - Including services for assurance and other services that relate to statutory and regulatory filings, including comfort letters and interim reviews and work performed related to the - including other permitted services relating to advisory, corporate finance transactions, etc.
+4 Including services for assurance and other services that relate to statutory and regulatory filings, including comfort letters and interim reviews and work performed related to the implementation of IFRS 9.
+5

+.
+Including other permitted services relating to advisory, corporate finance transactions, etc.